sytcnergn/ahmad-shadab-nazari/shadab/README.md

-# Intro_signUp_login_website
-A Website with Introduction page , login page and sign up connected with the database connectivity and verification from database , database files are also linked with it
+A Website with Introduction page , login page and sign up connected with the database connectivity and verification from database , database files are also linked with it.
+The framework used was Laravel.
+I used html,css, php and javascript for designing this project.
+Hope you like it teacher :).